geobro1992/geobro1992.github.io/_research/flatwoods.md

 Chandler, H. C., **G. C. Brooks**, N. M. Caruso, and C. A. Haas.
 Wetland hydrology, not altered phenology, challenges Reticulated Flatwoods Salamander (_Ambystoma bishopi_) management under future climate change. _in review_

-Chandler, H. C. and **G. C. Brooks**. _in press_.
-The relationship between female body size and clutch size in flatwoods salamanders.
-Southeastern Naturalist.

 **Brooks, G. C.**, T. A. Gorman, and C. A. Haas. _in press_.
 Variation in flatwoods salamander survival is unrelated to temperature and rainfall.
 Ichthyology and Herpetology.

+Chandler, H. C. and **G. C. Brooks**.
+2023.
+The relationship between female body size and clutch size in flatwoods salamanders.
+Southeastern Naturalist 22:588-594.

 **Brooks, G. C.**, H. C. Chandler, D. Z. Childs, Y. Jiao, and C. A. Haas.
 2023.
 Predicting the population viability of an endangered amphibian under environmental and demographic uncertainty.
 Population Ecology. [link](http://doi.org/10.1002/1438-390X.12172)